USTech Small

 To capture untapped value streams, organizations are exploring the potential of non-fungible tokens, gaming, and virtual engagement — all of which offer fresh routes to creativity, community-building, and commerce.

-The concept of a metaverse is not a new one.
+The concept of a metaverse is not a new one

 This is, however, a significant progression from the existing technology in many ways.
 Say, for example, offering sensory experiences like touch, feel, smell, etc., whereas the current technology limits only to visual and audio, and that too in a limited manner.
+While the buzz can partially be attributed to attention-grabbing headlines, there is a convergence of emerging technologies to serve a virtual reality.

-Online, multi-player, role-playing worlds like The Sims or Second Life have been around for nearly 20 years, with players spending an average of 20 hours per week in these worlds.
+Online multi-player, role-playing worlds like the Sims or Second Life have been around for nearly 20 years, with players spending an average of 20 hours per week in these worlds.
+Modern equivalents like Minecraft, World of Warcraft, and Fortnite have hundreds of millions of users and huge supporting economies.

 Metaverse is better understood as a new channel of engagement